DudhiData/ccf-documentation/Microfluidic_Chip_Demo/My First Microfluidic Chip.md

 ## Design

 The design of my chip is very simple.
-I wanted to do a quick y-channel mix with followed by a serpentine channel and then the outake.
+I wanted to do a quick y-channel mix with followed by a serpentine channel and then the outtake.
 The y-junction combines the two liquids and the serpentine track aids in mixing.
 This should hopefully be a simple first build.

+To make this chip I will be using soft lithography with PDMS as opposed to wet etching or laser ablation.
+Wet etching on a rigid substrate is much more dangerous and requires stronger chemicals that are overkill for prototyping.
+Laser ablation requires a very strong and advanced laser that is also beyond my scope at this moment (they typically cost 6 figures!)

+Since this is soft lithography on PDMS, I can punch holes after lithography with just some punches.

 ## Process for Creating the Chip